cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I test a chrome extension?
 How do I load my chrome extension?

 Yes.
-You can test your extensions by {% url 'loading them when we launch the browser.' before-browser-launch-event %}.
+You can test your extensions by {% url 'loading them when we launch the browser.' browser-launch-event %}.

 ## {% fa fa-angle-right %} How can I modify or pass arguments used to launch the browser?

-You use the {% url `before:browser:launch` before-browser-launch-event %} background event.
+You use the {% url `browser:launch` browser-launch-event %} background event.

 ## {% fa fa-angle-right %} Can I make cy.request() poll until a condition is met?